 - 1 medium zucchini (cut in a ½-inch dice)

-- 2 heaping tbsp kitchen king masala (or garam masala.
+- 2 heaping tablespoon kitchen king masala (or garam masala.
 You might need less garam masala, so add a tablespoon at first, then add more if needed after tasting)

-- 1 tbsp kasoori methi (optional, use only if you use garam masala and not kitchen king)
+- 1 tablespoon kasoori methi (optional, use only if you use garam masala and not kitchen king)

 - 2-3 cups vegetable stock (can use water)